Creating a Will

 Having a will is important.
 If you don’t create a will, you are considered intestate and your estate will not necessarily be distributed in the way you intended it to be.
 For example, if you don’t create a will and are not married nor in a civil partnership, your partner will not inherit your estate.
 This could create serious financial difficulties for your partner, especially if you share a home with your partner and your family becomes entitled to it.

 By not creating a will, you will also lose out on possible inheritance tax relief and exemptions if the worth of your assets exceeds the inheritance tax threshold.

 Do You Need a Solicitor to Make a Will?

-A small mistake or ambiguous wording can have a serious implication for your family and loved ones after your death.
-It could cost in terms of additional legal fees or tax and lead to disputes, all of which will reduce the assets in your estate.
+You can choose to create your own will, but a small mistake or ambiguous wording can have a serious implication for your family and loved ones after your death.
+These errors can quickly add up in terms of additional legal fees or tax, and lead to disputes, all of which will reduce the assets in your estate.
 Instructing a solicitor to draft a will is, therefore, a relatively inexpensive exercise compared to the value of your estate.